-Here we apply the mixMC framework on the Human Microbiome Most Diverse 16S data set, which includes OTU counts on the three most diverse bodysites: Subgingival plaque (Oral), Antecubital fossa (Skin) and Stool sampled from 54 unique individuals for a total of 162 samples.
-The prefiltered dataset includes 1,674 OTU counts.
+Here we analyse a subset of the Human Microbiome Most Diverse 16S data set, which includes OTU counts on the three most diverse body sites: Subgingival plaque (Oral), Antecubital fossa (Skin) and Stool, sampled from 54 unique individuals for a total of 162 samples.
+The pre-filtered data set includes 1,674 OTU counts.
 The data were downloaded from the Human Microbiome Project.
 The original data contained 43,146 OTU counts for 2,911 samples measured from 18 different body sites.

-We focus here on the statistical exploration and analysis of the repeated measurement data set using multivariate projection-based approaches such as Principal Component Analysis (PCA) (data mining and exploration) and sparse Partial Least Squares Discriminant Analysis (sPLS-DA) (for identification of indicator species characterising each body site).
+We focus here on the statistical exploration and analysis of a repeated measurement design using multivariate projection-based approaches such as Principal Component Analysis (PCA) (data mining and exploration) and sparse Partial Least Squares Discriminant Analysis (sPLS-DA) (for the identification of indicator species characterising each body site).
+More details about the multilevel approach we use here.

-Using the NIH Human Microbial Project 16S data in this example we assume the data are prefiltered and normalised with TSS, as described in mixMC pre-processing steps.
+Using the NIH Human Microbial Project 16S data in this example, we assume the data are pre-filtered and offset, as described in mixMC pre-processing steps.

 We set up the outcome Y which is a factor indicating the body sites of each sample and sample which indicates the unique ID of each unique individual (repeated measures design).